 The Drug Development Certificate teaches students the fundamental concepts affecting quality assurance and regulatory affairs that are so critical to the successful operation of the pharmaceutical and related industries.

-Its courses were developed and selected by Temple's QA/RA Steering Committee, a group of senior executives from the industry who meet with TUSP on a regular basis to advise on the development and direction of the Quality Assurance/Regulatory Affairs curriculum.
+Its courses were developed and selected by Temple's RAQA Steering Committee, a group of senior executives from the industry who meet with TUSP on a regular basis to advise on the development and direction of the Regulatory Affairs and Quality Assurance curriculum.